Quick Guide to Fixing Computer Hardware

 Next, ground yourself, and open your computer.
 Clean dust out around the fans, near the central processor, and from all internal surfaces.
 Remember that you can't rub circuitry without risk of damaging it, so you may want to use a can of compressed air for this.
 Be sure to blow out the power supply and its fan with the compressed air.

 You may just find it easier to buy and install a new fan.
 They cost less than $20 and only require a screwdriver to install.
 Measure your current fan first to ensure you buy the right size.
+Also, be sure you buy one with the same connector plug as the one you're replacing.
+Replacing a laptop fan isn't any more difficult than replacing one in a desktop.

 Laptop users sometimes buy a cooling pad to reduce how often their fans spin.
 And be sure not to leave your laptop in direct sunlight or inside your car and heat it up before you use it!
 If you do, you ensure your fans will spin to the max to keep the machine cool enough to operate.